Basinj/IndustrialProject/README.md

 This area is for Releases with enough bugs to stop them from being classified as full releases.

 > [!WARNING]
-> Warning: Any files here may be highly buggy and unstable.
+> ### Any files here may be highly buggy and unstable.
 Please use files from the Full-Releases Repository.